7K Bay Area Customers May Lose Power in Potential Safety Shutoff

 Continuing Coverage

-A Red Flag Warning is in effect for parts of the North Bay.
-Click here for latest updates.
+A Red Flag Warning has been issued for parts of the North Bay and East Bay.
+Latest updates here.

 Main Navigation